Coronavirus latest: Germany reports over 20,000 cases | DW | 21.03.2020

-The US Senate is still negotiating a coronavirus economic stimulus bill.
-Google and the WHO have launched informational resources.
+The US Senate is still negotiating a coronavirus economic stimulus bill, while Google and the WHO have launched informational resources.
+Spain, Iran and Italy continue to see cases jump rapidly.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)